cacheQL/cacheQL/Readme.md

   }

 ```

+Checkify will be run, then queryFields (for partial field validation), then cachify will store the response in the database on its way back to the user.
+The developer has an option to turn on partial query validation by specifying true/false as the second parameter in queryFields.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.